Peeragogy/Peeragogy.github.io/workscape.md

 increases the organization’s longevity and health and the individual’s happiness and well-being.
 Gardeners don’t control plants; managers don’t control people.
 Gardeners and managers have influence but not absolute authority.
-They can’t makea plant fit into the landscape or a person fit into a team.
+They can’t make a plant fit into the landscape or a person fit into a team.
 In an ideal Workscape, workers can easily find the people and information they need, learning is fluid and new ideas flow freely, corporate citizens live and work by the organization’s values, people